timberwoof/HunterDrone/README.md

 At each corner it stops to make a scan.
 Then it randomly picks a direciton to go in.
 It will not go back the way it came.
 At grid edges it will make the right choice.
 There are two grids:

+There is a rectangular grid of coordinates defined by X and Y locations.
+The locations correspond with streets and alleys in the Black Gazza sim.
+"Indexes" are vectors of 0-based integers that correspond with these locations.
+The z component of the vectors is always the cruising altiude.